-Perception data gathered from the administration of a valid and reliable measure of teaching and learning conditions.
+Perception data gathered from the administration of a valid and reliable measure of teaching and learning conditions; and

+Any additional requirements made necessary by the receipt of federal funds authorized by the Elementary and Secondary Education Act.

 Use the reporting structure required by Kentucky Administrative Regulation.